Suleman275/MiniLobby/README.md

 3. Run the requests:
     - Select the imported collection and then a request.
-    - Click on `Run` to execute your chosen request.
+    - Click on `Send` to execute your chosen request.

 ## Contributing